 Day 3 in Dallas

-For your last day in Dallas, you can visit following places in Dallas.
+For your last day in Dallas, you can visit following places.

 Dallas County Courthouse / Old Red Museum

-It’s the last day of this 3 days in Dallas itinerary and our first stop is the Old Red Museum / Dallas County Courthouse.
+It’s the last day and our first stop is the Old Red Museum / Dallas County Courthouse.

 This red municipal building was built in 1892 and still has beautiful architecture.
 Done in red sandstone with marble accents, it’s really pretty.